Amirhlotfi/astro-server-island-with-script/README.md

 2. Run npm run dev.
 3. Navigate to http://localhost:4321.
 4. Click "Celebrate!
 (Using Astro component)" and "Celebrate!
 (Using server island)" to observe the difference.
-5. Open the "Sources" tab in the browser's developer tools and notice that the entire .astro file is available to the client.
+5. Open the "Sources" tab in the browser's developer tools and notice that the entire `ServerIsland.astro` file is available to the client .